 Asset management refers to investing pooled investment of investors into different assets like securities, stocks, bonds, real estate managed by manager who is compensated by fees or certain percentage of asset of investors or commissions as they do market analysis and create a portfolio of investment for their clients.

-First, let’s explore the paths of asset management and then we will talk about qualification, skills, experience required, compensation structure, and job opportunities.
+First, let’s explore the paths of asset management, and then we will talk about qualifications, skills, experience required, compensation structure, and job opportunities.

 Career Paths in Asset Management